Azure-Samples/cosmos-db-design-patterns/document-versioning/README.md

 ![Screenshot of a query in Azure Data Explorer for the order above.
 The JSON result does not include the 'DocumentVersion' property.](images/newly-submitted-order-data-explorer.png)

-The Azure Function is working directly with a `VersionedDocument` type, so it will carry the `DocumentVersion` field into the `HistoricalOrderStatus` container.
+The `Archive Service` in the web application is working directly with a `VersionedDocument` type, so it will carry the `DocumentVersion` field into the `HistoricalOrderStatus` container.
 For new documents, this will assume the DocumentVersion is 1 when it isn't specified.

 Unversioned documents will still show as document version 1 due to the `VersionedOrder` C# class.